philippinespire/2022_PIRE_omics_workshop/README.md

 1. Create a free [GitHub account](https://github.com/).
     * Once you have your account, set up [two-factor authentification](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa).
+    * You will also need a personal access token (PAT) to use GitHub on the HPC cluster.
+To set this up, follow [these instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token). **MAKE SURE TO SAVE THIS TOKEN SOMEWHERE ON YOUR COMPUTER SO YOU CAN COPY-AND-PASTE!**
 2. **WINDOWS ONLY:** Install a Linux Distribution on Windows using the Windows Subsystem for Linux.
 Follow these steps:
     * Update Windows to the newest version (Windows 10 version 2004 and higher are required, you do not need Windows 11).
 To update, type "Check for Updates" in the taskbar search bar.
     * Open "Windows PowerShell".
 You can search for it in the same location where you typed "Check for Updates".
 Open Windows PowerShell by right-clicking and then left-clicking "Run as Administrator".